chrissteel/Bitcoin-Sentiment/README.md

     lang = "eng",)
 ```

-## Organization of Relevant Data
+### Organization of Relevant Data

-This takes the data collected from the API call above and extracts only the relevant information that will be used in this analysis and saves it to a .csv file:
+This takes the data collected from the API call above and extracts only the relevant information that will be used in this analysis, then saves it to a .csv file:

 * a unique identifier `art['uri']`
 * the date `art['date']` and time `art['time']` of each article's publication